 How effective is the birth control ring?

-The better you are about putting a new ring in on time, the better it will work.
+The better you are about putting the ring in your vagina on schedule, the better it will work.
 But there’s a very small chance that you could still get pregnant, even if you always use the ring correctly.

 What makes the ring less effective?